The Bankrate promise

 The final word on solar shingles

-Still, if you’re an environmentally-conscious homeowner in need of a full roof replacement or a roof for a new build, solar shingles are worth considering.
-With some states now requiring that newly built homes be solar power-equipped.
+Solar shingles are still fairly new, which means their exact lifespan and durability is still something of a question mark.
+Still, if you’re an environmentally-conscious homeowner in need of a full roof replacement or a roof for a new build, solar shingles are worth considering — especially with some states now requiring that newly built homes be solar power-equipped.

 To sum up: “Solar panels are more affordable and portable,” Micetich says, “while solar shingles are more attractive and may have a longer lifespan.”

 Either way, with enhanced federal tax credits in effect, the time to get up on the solar roof may be now.

 Tesla is the most recognizable name in solar shingles.
 However, the same name that you see on carbon-free cars on the highway isn’t the only name in solar shingle manufacturing.
 Luma, SunTegra, CertainTeed and GAF Energy’s Timberline Solar are some of the top solar shingle brands to consider.

 Yes, solar shingles usually come with a warranty that covers a range of potential problems such as manufacturing defects and wind damage, and many of these last up to 25 years.
 These also typically guarantee a certain level of energy production per year.
 However, as with any warranty, it’s important to read the fine print to determine what’s covered.